That dollar amount results from a 48.3% acceleration from $855.4 million five years earlier in 2020.

 Below are exports from Nepal that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Nepal’s goods trail Nepalese importer spending on foreign products.

 Nepal has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related category.
-Notable loss leaders among these energy products are refined petroleum oils and petroleum gases.
+Historically, loss leaders among these energy products are refined petroleum oils and petroleum gases.

 Nepal’s Export Companies